develop-me/bootcamp--week-05--tooling/quiz/README.md

 How do you 'throw away' the last commit `bbb123`, going back to the commit before last `aaa123`, but keep the files as they are (i.e. the changes as they are respresentated in commit `bbb123`), to not lose that work.

+*This is a tough question as we don't cover it in the lectures.
+Clue: have a dig around the `git reset` stuff*.

 ## 8. Ignore it all!

 Create a `.gitignore` file that will cause Git to only track `hello.html` in my folder: